AmenHermano144/Kernel-Gamepad/README.md

 ## notes

 - bus ↔ filter communication always goes through usermode. it gives more freedom for transformation and debugging than a kernel IPC
-- the USB descriptors and the init handshake were ported from ViGEmBus (`Z:\!NIMRODCORE\DRIVERS\SOURCES\Controller\ViGEmBus-master`), but simplified by removing DMF
+- the USB descriptors and the init handshake were ported from ViGEmBus, but simplified by removing DMF "# Kernel-Gamepad"
-"# Kernel-Gamepad"